ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 This guide will introduce you to the process of building a ProtoSchool tutorial.
 It covers the steps you'll need to take to build the files that create your lessons, using the platform we've built in VueJS.

-Before you get started here, please be sure to read our documentation on [Designing Tutorials](DESIGNING_TUTORIALS.md) in its entirety.
-There you'll learn about the process for proposing and outlining a new tutorial with community input, as well as some of the key elements of an effective learning experience.
+**Before you get started here, please be sure to read our documentation on [Designing Tutorials](DESIGNING_TUTORIALS.md) in its entirety.** There you'll learn about the process for proposing and outlining a new tutorial with community input, as well as some of the key elements of an effective learning experience.

-Before you start building your tutorial, you should have an open issue in GitHub with your proposal/outline, with buy-in and feedback from the ProtoSchool team.
+**Before you start building your tutorial, you should have an open issue in this repo with your proposal/outline, with buy-in and feedback from the ProtoSchool team.**

 Ready to get started?
 Read on!